Halo Infinite release date may have been leaked

 Following a delay from releasing in November 2020, as a flagship title for the Xbox Series X and Xbox Series S, Halo Infinite was then delayed "indefinitely" before developer 343 Industries confirmed the game will release in "Fall 2020" (sometime between September and November).

-However, if Roberts comments are to be believed, this release window has now been narrowed further to a November release.
+However, if Roberts' comments are to be believed, this release window has now been narrowed further to a November release.
+This release window would make sense, In addition, given that we were already predicting a November release date for Halo Infinite and that Halo's 20th anniversary falls on November 15.

 It's worth noting that Roberts may not be entirely clued in on developer 343 Industries' plans for Halo Infinite's launch, but it's possible the actor did reveal more than he was meant to.